 At Woorijip, you’ll find Korean dishes like crispy squid pancakes, bulgogi kimbap, and about 100 other options.
 Stop by their outdoor area on a weekend when there are absolutely no cars around, and drink some beer or raspberry wine while you’re at it.

 Typically, you have to take an elevator to eat Korean BBQ at Jongro.
 Now, you can sit on the street with pork belly and barbecue beef platters.
 Their outdoor area is complete with a turf floor, string lights, and the wonderful smell of ribeye and green tea noodles.

 Pocha 32 is a party spot where we’ve historically enjoyed soju cocktails from a hollowed-out watermelon.
-Bring a few friends to this Korean spot’s outdoor area between 4pm and 11pm, and try the budae jjigae,a big metal cauldron of ramen stew loaded with spam, rice cakes, kimchi, and hot dogs.
+Bring a few friends to this Korean spot’s outdoor area to try the budae jjigae,a big metal cauldron of ramen stew loaded with spam, rice cakes, kimchi, and hot dogs.

 It’s possible you know Clandestino as the bar where you hung out while waiting for a table at Cervo’s or Kiki’s back in 2017.
 In addition to beer and wine, they’ve been serving a short menu of bar snacks like a cheese plate and bratwurst.
-This is a good option if you’re looking for a weekend place in the neighborhood with a bunch of space to drink and snack on something.
+This is a good option if you’re looking for a weekend place in the neighborhood with a bunch of space to drink.
 On weekends, they put their wooden tables out into the blocked-off street.
 Think Paris, but with congregations of 19-year-olds wearing bucket hats and Thrasher t-shirts.